durganmcbroom/artifact-resolver/README.md

                 })).register();

-        val group = Resolvers.newResolver(ResolutionGrouping.INSTANCE, config);
+        val group = ArtifactGraphs.newGraph(ResolutionGrouping.INSTANCE, config);

-        // Now we setup our initial resolver and we can use the grouping! val resolver = group.get(MyCustomImpl.INSTANCE);
+        // Now we setup our initial graph and we can use the grouping! val graph = group.get(MyCustomImpl.INSTANCE);

         // Resolve artifacts...
     }
 }